matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 ## Monday - Speed Work (12x400m repeats)

 I moved the speed work up from Tuesday, it's regularly scheduled day, to Monday as I had an early morning meeting Tuesday and hadn't run on Sunday, thereby avoiding the "no back-to-back SOS workouts" rule.
 That weekend I purchased a pair of [Nike Zoom Fly](https://store.nike.com/us/en_us/pd/zoom-fly-mens-running-shoe/pid-11828000/pgid-11588986) shoes from our local [Fleet Feet](http://www.fleetfeethuntsville.com/) store, and I was pretty excited to try them out.
-Due to being a Linux user, I've had some trouble with the Garmin Connect app pushing workouts down to my watch, so I decided to do my run at a local high school track, which conveniently was within a 1 mile warmup run from my house.
+Due to being a Linux user, I've had some trouble with the Garmin Connect app pushing workouts down to my watch, so I decided to do my run at a local high school track, which conveniently was within a 1.5 mile-ish warm up run from my house.

 The plan was:
-* 9:40 min/mile warm-up/cool-down
+* 9:40 min/mile warm up/cool down
 * 7:50 min/mile 400m sprints with 11:00 min/mile 400m recover laps

 This being my first set of speed work, I think I did relatively well.
 The splits aren't exactly the best, as I found I'd usually rocket off to a too fast start on each 400m interval and have to throttle it back to get to the right pace.
 This led to most of my 400m repeats being run too fast.
 My recovery intervals were worse, and I eventually just decided to try and go no faster than a 10:20 min/mile.
-Next week I should have the workout push to the watch, and the beeps/buzzing of the Garmin should keep me in line better.
+Next week I should have the workout pushed to the watch, and the beeps/buzzing of the Garmin should keep me in line better.

 | Type | Distance (miles) | Pace (min/mile) | Time (min) | Total (miles) |
 | --- | ---:| ---:| ---:| ---:|